-Jutting out from the far western edge of the Australian continent lies remote and rugged Dirk Hartog Island, one of our most important historic sites.
-It is also becoming an important island for improving the conservation status of some native animals.
+Jutting out from the far western edge of the Australian continent lies Western Asutralia's largest island, the remote and rugged Dirk Hartog Island.
+The island is one of our most important historic sites as well as an important island for improving the conservation status of some native animals.

 Steep cliffs on the island’s western side slope gradually eastward towards a low limestone coastline of shallow bays and secluded beaches.
 The vegetation is low, shrubby and harbours a surprising array of animal life from rare burrowing frogs to wrens found nowhere else in the world.

 Today times are changing.
 The island’s recent history as a pastoral lease has come to an end and sheep grazing has made way for conservation.
 The island is now a national park and the future looks bright for the island with bold plans underway to reintroduce some of the region's rare mammals.